PrivStatBool/KernelHE/tfhe/README.md

 To use the TFHE algorithms, you need to install the TFHE library.
 You can find the library and installation instructions here: [TFHE library](https://tfhe.github.io/tfhe/).

+If you prefer an installation guide for ubuntu 20.04, refer to the end of this README file.

 ## After Installation

 ### Running k-Means Algorithms